 However, criminal profiling is a legitimate law enforcement tool.
 It is an investigative method by which an officer, through observation of activities and environment, identifies suspicious behavior by individuals and develops a legal basis, consistent with the Fourth Amendment, to detain and question.

-Any person may file a complaint with the department if they believe they have been stopped or searched based on illegal profiling/bias-based policing.
-No person shall be discouraged, intimidated or coerced from filing such a complaint.
+Any person may file a complaint with the department if they believe they have been stopped or searched based on biased policing.
+No person shall be discouraged, intimidated, or coerced from filing such a complaint.